Stingray

 Studies suggest that freshwater stingrays originate from South America.
 As their name suggests, they live in fresh water in the Amazon.

 This is in contrast to other types of cartilaginous fish.
-Most cartilaginous fish do live in a saltwater environment.
+Most cartilaginous fish live in a saltwater environment.
 Additionally, freshwater stingrays eat crustaceans and other invertebrates.

 Species